Dare I say it. I think I have too many plants. And I just got another one (and even swapped for some cuttings) recently.

 Grow lights are not completely necessary.
 I only use them in my bedroom because my boyfriend's work schedule is such that he sleeps until 1 pm.
 That means that during the winter my plants are only getting, if we're lucky, three hours of sunlight a day here in the UK.
 So, I try to put on my grow light two or three times a week for six-hour increments.
 It gives my plants a boost of sunshine so they don’t start to look sad.Continue to 5 of 5 below.

 05 of 05

-Oh how Mosquito Dunks have saved my sanity as well as my plants from fungus gnats.
+Oh how mosquito dunks have saved my sanity as well as my plants from fungus gnats.
 While fungus gnats are totally harmless, they are extremely irritating.
-Someone on Instagram told me to buy Mosquito Dunks and leave one soaking in my watering can and then water the plants with that water.
+Someone on Instagram told me to buy mosquito dunks and leave one soaking in my watering can and then water the plants with that water.
 It took about a month, but I finally have started to see the numbers of gnats decreasing.

-If you find that you’re struggling with caring for your plant babies, try out some of these tools.
+If you find that you’re struggling with caring for your plant babies, try some of these tools.
 Remember that everyone’s situation is going to be different because our living conditions are different.
 Climates vary, humidity levels can change quickly, and sunshine can be different depending on the direction your home faces.
-So keep in mind that what works for me may not work for you, but there’s something out there that will help, just be patient.
+So keep in mind that what works for me might not work for you, but there’s something out there that will help, just be patient.